nils-mathieu/piscine-rust/module-05.md

 hello test>_
 ```

-The program called the `echo -n hello test` command.
+The program invoked the `echo -n hello test` command.

 Your program must not panic when interacting with the system, you must handle errors properly.